Madhubala – Ek Ishq Ek Junoon: Plot

 KRK returns to his hometown with prize money from RK for speaking up the truth and showing decency.
 Kulbhushan is arrested.
-Pregnant once again, Madhu gives birth to a girl whom RK also names Madhubala.
+Pregnant once again, Madhu gives birth to a girl who RK also names Madhubala.
 He prophesies that she will become a superstar like her parents.
-Later Harshvardhan Kapoor enters the frame who is a film producer and wanted his son Abhay Kapoor to enter the film Industry.
-He was also the producer of Rk’s 1st film so Harshvardhan wanted RK's help to make his son Abhay’s entry into the Bollywood film industry.
-However, he and his manager Nikhil spoke in a rude way so RK wanted to teach them a lesson by not acting in their film.
-Later, Harshvardhan threatens RK to "burn him alive" because of the loss of his money and ruined career of his son Abhay Kapoor.
-Pam and Nikhil take this as an opportunity to get rid of Harshvardhan Kapoor and to get Kapoor’s property and also RK's property and RK’s mansion too.
-Then RK, Madhu, Khundra’s family, Bhatia's family, and Madhu's family all die in a bomb blast.
-RK's and Madhu’s daughter Jr. Madhu was spared from the blast as she went outside for fresh air.
-RK and Madhu’s family's death is planned by Pammi Harshvardhan Kapoor and Nikhil Lamba to avenge their insult from Harshvardhan and RK and also to trap and put Harshavardhan Kapoor in jail for killing Rk and Madhu as well as for snatching Harshvardhan's property, RK's property, and RK’s Mansion.
-Radha escapes with baby Jr. Madhu and raises her away from movie industry and Mumbai but Jr. Madhu is interested in films, dance, music, and dramas like her parents.
+Later, Harshvardhan Kapoor enters the frame who is a film producer and wanted his son, Abhay Kapoor to enter the film Industry.
+He was also the producer of RK's 1st film so Harshvardhan wanted RK's help to make his son, Abhay's entry into the Bollywood film industry.But he and his manager Nikhil spoke in a rude way so RK wanted to teach them a lesson, by not acting in their film.
+Later, Harshvardhan threatens RK to "burn him alive", because of the loss of his money and ruined career of his son Abhay Kapoor.

+Pam and Nikhil take this as an opportunity to get rid of Harshvardhan Kapoor and to get Kapoor's property and also RK's property and RK's mansion too.
+Then RK, Madhu, Khundra's family, Bhatia's family and Madhu's family all die in a bomb blast.
+RK's and Madhu's daughter, Madhu II was spared from the blast as she went outside for fresh air.
+RK and Madhu's family's death is planned by Pammi Harshvardhan Kapoor and Nikhil Lamba to avenge their insult from Harshvardhan, and RK and also to trap and put Harshavardhan Kapoor in jail for killing RK and Madhu as well as for snatching Harshvardhan's property, RK's property and RK's Mansion.
+Radha escapes with Madhu II and raises her away from the film industry and Mumbai, but Madhu II is interested in films, dance, music and dramas just like her parents.

-Jr. Madhubala is now grown-up and looks like Madhu.
-She lives with Radha and falls in love with Abhay Kapoor.
+Madhu II is now all grown up and looks just like her mother, the late Madhu.
+She lives with Radha and falls in love, with Abhay Kapoor.
 In RK mansion now Abhay and Kapoor family are residing after the death of RK, Madhu, Kundra's and Bhatia's.
-They announce their marriage but he gets her married to Raja, RK's mentally challenged second lookalike who is in fact KRK's son.
+They announce their marriage, but he gets her married to Raja, RK's mentally challenged second look alike, who is in fact KRK's son.

-Abhay reveals he wanted to avenge death of his father Harsh Vardhan who committed suicide after being incriminated for killing RK and Madhu.
-Actually KRK's son, Raja finally becomes a normal person and also kills Abhay kapoor for torturing madhu and him.
-Due to his life of a gangster, Madhubala hates and insults him.
+Abhay reveals that, he had wanted to avenge death of his father, Harsh Vardhan, who had committed suicide after being incriminated for killing RK and Madhu.
+Actually KRK's son, Raja finally becomes a normal person and also kills Abhay Kapoor for torturing Madhu and him.
+Due to his life of a gangster, Madhu II hates and insults him.
 Angry, Raja rapes her.
-She files a case and gets him jailed but withdraws it later.
+She files a case and gets him jailed, but withdraws it later.